asbjornenge/halp/README.md

 # Halp

-Halp is a CLI tool that leverages OpenAI's GPT models to assist with modifying and updating your code based on natural language instructions.
+Halp is a CLI tool that leverages OpenAI's GPT models to assist with modifying and updating your code.

 It is optimized for Node and JavaScript applications, but you can use it for anything by modifying it's context (-c flag).